REST API Principles

 - /services/imu/recalibrate - IMU calibration service (single)

-# ACTION
+ACTION

+Common actions are query, create, delete, modify, and overwrite.
 The corresponding HTTP request methods are GET, POST, DELETE, PATCH, and PUT.

 The common patterns are summarized below.
 In particular: